hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It automates the scaling in/out based on measure that's monitored (E.g., CPU utilization)
 	- Simple scaling policy:
 		- It allows us to define a rule based on an alarm that we create
-		- Inputs: Alarm; Action; Cooldowns
+		- Inputs: Alarm; Action; Cooldown (Health Check Grace Period)
 		- E.g., if AVG CPU utilization of all the instances > 50% (Alarm) => Add n instance(s) (Action) and wait 300 s (Cooldowns)
 		- E.g., if AVG CPU utilization of all the instances < 40% => Remove n instance(s)
 	- Step scaling policy:
 		- It allows to scale in/out differently based on measure ranges (E.g., CPU utilization)
-		- Inputs: Alarm; Steps: measure range, Action; Cooldown
+		- Inputs: Alarm; Steps: measure range, Action; Cooldown (Health Check Grace Period)
 		- E.g.,:
 		- Step 1: if 20% < AVG CPU utilization of all the instances > 30% => Add 1 instance and wait 300s
 		- Step 2: if 30% < AVG CPU utilization of all the instances > 40% => Add 2 instance and wait 300s